technicolour24k/TheLACPack/README.md

 ### Overview

 TLP’s configuration is managed through the `tlp-settings.lua` file.
-This file contains options to control core functionality and customize your gameplay experience.
+This file contains options to control core functionality and customise your gameplay experience.

 ### Key Settings